 - Have another glass while you wait!

-- Add the gluten-free flour (best if you sift it), butter (chop it up a bit first), and the egg into the mix and blitz it up until it all comes together.
+- Add the gluten-free flour (best if you sift it), butter (chop it up a bit first), the caster sugar and the egg into the mix and blitz it up until it all comes together.

 NB: I had to change the blade to the softer plastic one instead of the metal one at this point.
 Careful if you have to do this; you’re 2 glasses in don’t forget!

 - Turn out the mixture into a bowl, cover it and pop it in the fridge for 30 minutes.

 - Pre-heat the oven to 180°C (160°C for fan-forced) and cover a couple of baking trays with greaseproof paper while you wait.

 - If you’re ready, why not pour out another glass?

 - Scoop out large teaspoon sized blobs of the mix, roll them into balls in your hands and space them about 3cm apart on the trays.
 Slightly squash the balls (ouch) with the back of a spoon.

 - Bake the cookies for about 15 minutes until they’re golden brown.
 Allow them to cool on the trays.